 Make no mistake, we need this money and the conservation programs it supports.
 There is no alternative.
 We have lost an estimated 85% of our wetlands in Canada over the last two centuries and increasing demands for resource extraction, land conversion for houses and agricultural production, and environmental threats related to climate change make it imperative for us to continue to support and fund conservation.
 And there is public support for conservation.
 Canadians have said that they support increasing the proportion of lands protected from development and the creation of protected areas.
 The Government of Canada has committed to protecting 17% of lands and freshwater resources and 10% of marine areas by 2020, and we are on track to achieve those goals.

 As in other times of pressing conservation need over the last century, public support for conservation has been expressed by people of all political stripes and ideologies.
-It’s vitally important that our generation also focuses on our dedication to conservation before our dedication to blue, red, orange, or green.
+It’s vitally important that our generation also focuses on our dedication to conservation before our commitments to various political parties.

 So I have no time for resistance to the proposed fee increase.
 There will be excuses made to not support the increase based on how the current and former federal governments have mismanaged money in other, completely unrelated, areas of national policy.
 Conservationists complained about the drastic cuts to environmental programs under the previous Harper government and yet some appear unwilling to support a proposal for increased conservation funding now.
 But if you are a hunter and you wish to have any place in the shared pride of 120 years of conservation successes under the North American Model of Wildlife Conservation, you have a moral responsibility to support this proposal and keep that legacy strong.
 Hunters often say that we need to support one another, that we are all in the same boat and need to stand together; however, if you do not support this proposal and are not committed enough to conservation to be willing and eager to contribute these additional funds – I am not in the same boat as you.